If you’re a small business owner, you may be wondering, “What’s my business really worth?”

 What Challenges Lie Ahead

-For those who are considering selling their businesses, does this rosy picture mean big dreams or a big nightmare lies ahead?
+For those who are considering selling their businesses, does this mean big dreams or the continuation of a bad nightmare?

 Potential sellers face two major challenges that could impact the worth of their business: